 - 2/3 cup (133g) packed light or dark brown sugar

-- optional for serving: confectioners’ sugar, strawberry compote, and/or maple syrup
+- optional for serving: confectioners’ sugar, strawberry topping, and/or maple syrup

-- Using a handheld or stand mixer fitted with a whisk attachment, beat the cream cheese on medium-high speed until completely smooth.
-Beat in the confectioners’ sugar and 1 teaspoon vanilla extract until combined.
+- Using a handheld or stand mixer fitted with a whisk attachment, beat the room-temperature cream cheese on medium-high speed until completely smooth.
+Beat in the confectioners’ sugar and 1/4 teaspoon vanilla extract until combined.
 Drop random spoonfuls of cream cheese mixture on top of the bread.
-Top with most of the strawberries (reserve a couple chopped strawberries for the top, for looks) and the remaining bread cubes.
-Place any reserved strawberries on top.
+Top with most of the berries (reserve a few berries for the top, for looks) and then the remaining bread cubes.
+Place any reserved berries on top.
 Set aside.

 - Whisk the eggs, milk, cinnamon, brown sugar, and remaining vanilla extract together until combined.
-Pour over the bread.
-Cover the pan tightly with plastic wrap or aluminum foil and place in the refrigerator for 3 hours – overnight.
-Overnight is best so the bread really soaks up that custard.
+Pour evenly over the bread.
+Cover the pan tightly with plastic wrap and refrigerate for at least 3–4 hours and up to 24 hours.
+Overnight is best.

 - Preheat oven to 350°F (177°C).
 Remove pan from the refrigerator.

 - Bake uncovered for 45–55 minutes or until golden brown on top.
 I usually bake it for 45 minutes because I like it softer.
-If you notice the top browning too quickly as it bakes, loosely cover the pan with foil.
+Dust with confectioners’ sugar, top with strawberry topping, and/or drizzle with maple syrup.
+Serve warm.

-- Serve immediately.
-Cover leftovers tightly and store in the refrigerator for 2–3 days.
+- Cover leftovers tightly and store in the refrigerator for 2–3 days.

-- Half Recipe: This french toast casserole recipe can be halved and baked in an 8 or 9-inch baking pan.
-The bake time will be slightly less, around 30–35 minutes.
+- Half Recipe: This recipe can easily be halved in an 8- or 9-inch baking pan.
+The bake time will be slightly shorter, around 30–35 minutes.